wurmlab/wurmlab.github.io/_posts/labnews/2018-01-03-Beware_comparing_input_text_and_numbers_in_R.markdown

 ```

-Note that *some* of these comparisons yield the result you would expect if only comparing numbers. **But some of them (e.g., the last 2) give you an incorrect response**.
+Note that *some* of these comparisons yield the result that you would expect if only comparing numbers. **But some of them (e.g., the last 2) give you an incorrect response**.
 This is dangerous.

 R does not show an error message; it acts as is everything is ok, and gives you a response that looks reasonable (i.e., TRUE or FALSE).
 It would thus be easy for this type of mistake to go undetected.